SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-2-code-changes.markdown

 - You can only have 1 animation per spritesheet (even though in this project there are properties for specifying different start and end frames, applying them effectively is tricky, try it if you wish)
-- Compiling several animations using different sizes is not supported, You also cannot put all your sprite assets on a single sheet (which would be very beneficial).&nbsp; There are other implementation’s like Nick Gravelin’s [Sprite packer](http://nickgravelyn.com/2009/10/sprite-sheet-packer-tool-xna-gs-example/), but they do not support animations.&nbsp; Feel free to enhance these and some up with you are own monster one if you wish, but this breaks the KISS rule 🙂
+- Compiling several animations using different sizes is not supported, You also cannot put all your sprite assets on a single sheet (which would be very beneficial).
+There are other implementation’s like Nick Gravelin’s [Sprite packer](http://nickgravelyn.com/2009/10/sprite-sheet-packer-tool-xna-gs-example/), but they do not support animations.
+Feel free to enhance these and some up with you are own monster one if you wish, but this breaks the KISS rule 🙂

 Well enjoy play and have fun, on to the next Intermission.